Mental Health Emergency

 If a person’s mental or emotional state gets worse quickly this can be called a mental health emergency or mental health crisis.
 In this situation, it’s important to get help quickly.

-- make an emergency appointment with the employee’s doctor (GP) or call their doctor’s surgery out-of-hours service if the emergency is at night or the weekend
+- make an emergency appointment with the employee’s doctor (GP) or call their doctor’s surgery out-of-hours service if the emergency is at night or during the weekend,

 Mental health crisis team